PIH/openmrs-module-dbevent/README.md

 ## Event Sources

-Each event source represents and independent process that streams events from the OpenMRS database.
+Each event source represents an independent process that streams events from the OpenMRS database.
 In the case of MySQL, each Event Source is the equivalent of a new MySQL Replication Node, and is independently configured.
 Each of these would independently take an initial snapshot of the database and streaming changes from the MySQL binlog.